Tsala ea Becoana

-Tsala ea Batho / Tsala ea Becauna (“Friend of the people” or “Friend of the Becuana”) was a Tswana and English language newspaper based in Kimberly, Cape Province between 1910-1915.
+Tsala ea Batho / Tsala ea Becauna (“Friend of the people” or “Friend of the Becuana”) was a Tswana and English language newspaper based in Kimberly, Cape Province, between 1910 and 1915.
 It was a politically nonpartisan newspaper, running topical news and opinions that would interest black people in South Africa.

 History

 Tsala ea Becauna was founded by Sol Plaatje in 1910 in Kimberly, Northern Cape.
 It was the second Tswana and English language newspaper Sol Plaatje founded and edited.
 Articles in Sepedi often featured in the publication too.
 The newspaper was published multilingually as Plaatje was concerned that Setswana could disappear completely due to decreasing use.
 The first newspaper, Koranta ea Becauna was founded in Mafikeng in 1901, but the newspaper collapsed at the end of May 1909 because of financial difficulties.

 Along with his family, Plaatje left Mafikeng for Kimberly, where the Seleka Barolong of the Tswana Nation funded the establishment of Tsala ea Batho.
 The Seleka Barolong were wealthy business people who lived in the Wesleyan Methodist mission community of Thaba Nchu in the Orange Free State.

 The first edition of Tsala ea Becauna was published in June 1910.
 It was a four-page weekly aimed at Tswana speakers in the Becuanaland protectorate and other Tswana speakers in South Africa.
 The newspaper eventually began to have national reach.